Jury finds Maine man guilty in Fairbanks cold-case murder

 [How genealogists helped track down the Maine man accused of killing Sophie Sergie nearly 26 years ago]

 Downs was a freshman at the university in 1993 and lived in the dorm where Sergie was found dead.
-Sergie, who was from Pitkas Point, had been visiting a friend at the university and had gone to smoke a cigarette when she was killed.
+Sergie, who was from Pitkas Point, was visiting a friend at the university and had gone to smoke a cigarette before she was killed.

 Downs' trial began in early January, and jurors began deliberations Monday afternoon.